-Tip: If you want to duplicate a current widget configuration as a starting point, in the widget menu, select Duplicate.
+Tip: If you want to duplicate a current widget's configuration as a starting point, select Duplicate in the widget menu.
 ALM Octane adds a widget named Copy of <Widget Name>.

 On the General tab, select the graph type and update the name and description as needed.
 For non-Agile graphs, select Current Status or Status Over Time.

-On the Scope tab, define the scope of the data to display, including:
+On the Data tab, define the scope of the data to display, including: